Delegating or redelegating a country-code top-level domain (ccTLD)

-In the case of a delegation, ICANN confirms with the proposed contacts as listed in the request, to ensure they consent to the responsibilities of being listed as a contact for the domain.
+In the case of a delegation, we confirm with the proposed contacts as listed in the request, to ensure they consent to the responsibilities of being listed as a contact for the domain.

 In those cases where confirmation is not received from one or more parties, further consultation will be necessary.
 This may delay processing of the request.
 Please see Obtaining consent for a root zone change.